 To solve a problem, questions can be written as clearly and simply as possible, making certain that all terms are well understood by giving definitions if necessary.
 One of the problems is that different people can have different definitions for the words that they use.
 You can see the evidence for this statement by asking a group of people to write down the definitions of the following words:

-If there isn't a local Science Center near you, you can always learn more about critical thinking by reading the following two books:
+You can also always learn more about critical thinking by reading the following two books:

 The synopsis of the book is as follows: "How can we make intelligent decisions about our increasingly technology-driven lives if we don't understand the difference between the myths of pseudoscience and the testable hypotheses of science?
 Pulitzer Prize-winning author and distinguished astronomer Carl Sagan argues that scientific thinking is critical not only to the pursuit of truth but to the very well-being of our democratic institutions.